lcmhhhhhh/lcmTestPage/docs/ide-integration.md

 ### Working with Diffs

-When you ask Gemini to modify a file, it can open a diff view directly in your editor.
+When you ask Volcano Engine to modify a file, it can open a diff view directly in your editor.

 **To accept a diff**, you can perform any of the following actions:

 - Click the **checkmark icon** in the diff editor's title bar.
 - Save the file (e.g., with `Cmd+S` or `Ctrl+S`).
-- Open the Command Palette and run **Gemini CLI: Accept Diff**.
+- Open the Command Palette and run **VeCLI: Accept Diff**.
 - Respond with `yes` in the CLI when prompted.

 **To reject a diff**, you can:

 - Click the **'x' icon** in the diff editor's title bar.
 - Close the diff editor tab.
-- Open the Command Palette and run **Gemini CLI: Close Diff Editor**.
+- Open the Command Palette and run **VeCLI: Close Diff Editor**.
 - Respond with `no` in the CLI when prompted.

 You can also **modify the suggested changes** directly in the diff view before accepting them.